johnshiver/blog-hugo/content/posts/finding-longest-streak-of-days-with-postgresql.md

 you completed in one day, line charts depicting your progress over the past few weeks, etc.

-Another quick stat I wanted to add was the longest streak of days a user completed a pomodoro, This seemed like a common enough query, surely this isnt too much trouble in SQL right?
-If you're reading this Im sure by now you've discovered that this is actually a pretty tricky problem to tackle with SQL.
+Another quick stat I wanted to add was the longest consecutive streak of days in which a given user completed at least one pomodoro.
+This seemed like a common enough query, surely this isnt too much trouble in SQL right?
+If you are reading this article then you probably already know this is a tricky problem to tackle with SQL.

-First lets look at my pomodoro table definition:
+To begin, take a look at my pomodoro table definition:

 {{< highlight sql>}}
 CREATE TABLE "pomodoro_sessions" (